26 Best Things to Do in Bainbridge Island WA 2026

 20. Naval Undersea Museum, Keyport, WA

-The Naval Undersea Museum in Keyport was set up in 1995 and spread across 20 sq. ft.
-It’s among the USA’s ten naval undersea museums that exhibit a blend of marine science, naval history, and underwater technology.
+The Naval Undersea Museum in Keyport, which covers 20 sq. ft., was established in 1995.
+It’s one of the USA’s ten naval undersea museums that exhibits a blend of marine science, naval history, and underwater technology.

-Naval museum flaunts largest underwater naval artifacts collections.
-They have interview tapes from WWI, Confederate mines, torpedo tubes, etc. The most important artifact is a fast-attack nuclear submarine.
+The Naval Museum houses the largest collection of underwater naval artifacts.
+They have interview tapes from WWI, Confederate mines, torpedo tubes, and more.
+The most important artifact is a fast-attack nuclear submarine.

-The US Naval Undersea Museum offers many diverse public programs.
+The US Naval Undersea Museum offers a variety of public programs.

 21. Battle Point Park

-Battle Point Park is amidst Battle Point Drive & Arrow Point Drive, and Frey Avenue forms the boundary in the North.
-The park has three entrances- the main & East entrances are on Arrow Point, and the third is on Battle Point Drive.
-It’s spread across 90.3 acres and was used as a Naval Radio Station.
+Battle Point Park is located between Battle Point Drive and Arrow Point Drive, with Frey Avenue forming the northern boundary.
+The park has three entrances—the main and east entrances are on Arrow Point, and the third is on Battle Point Drive.
+It spans 90.3 acres and was used as a Naval Radio Station.

-Recently, they renovated the Transmitter building to be used as a camp and gymnastics classes.
+Recently, they renovated the Transmitter building for use as a camp and for gymnastics classes.

 Location: 11299 Arrow Point Dr. NE, Bainbridge Island, WA 98110, United States